 The Scotland Act 2016 gave us new powers relating to social security, including responsibility over certain benefits.

-We are using these powers to create a Scottish social security system based on dignity, fairness and respect, which will help to support those who need it, when they need it.
+We are using these powers to create a Scottish social security system based on dignity, fairness and respect.

-- designing a social security agency with a strong local presence across Scotland
+- designing a social security system with a strong local presence via the Social Security Scotland agency

 - engaging with people with experience of receiving benefits, to build a social security system that works for them